mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 Integration with data archives is also provided, allowing for data to be located and prepared for reduction automatically.

-IPython notebooks which document the processing steps and output relevant plots can also be produced from the interface.

 Information on how to resolve common problems can be found in the `Troubleshooting`_ section of this document.